sira313/TWCARTY/src/blog/simple-cms-dashboard.md

 ### Purpose

-The dashboard lets you create, edit, and manage your website’s content from a user-friendly interface.
+The CMS lets you create, edit, and manage your website’s content from a user-friendly interface.
 It is suitable for personal blogs, small business sites, or any static site that needs easy content updates.

 ### Features